html5rocks/updates.html5rocks.com.new/_posts/2015-04-16-autocapitalize.md

 * Use `autocapitalization=characters` if you are expecting:
     * US states,
     * UK postal codes
-* Use `sentences` on TextAreas and input elements if you are expecting content that is entered in normal paragraph form you should set it to \`sentences\` - for example, a blog post.
+* Use `sentences` input elements if you are expecting content that is entered in normal paragraph form you should set it to \`sentences\` - for example, a blog post.
+* Use `none` on TextAreas if you are expecting content that should not be affected.
+For example, entering code.

 ## Other interesting links